boblemaire/IoTaWatt/Docs/VTconfig.rst

 -------------------

 Again, if you are using one of the standard voltage transformers from the tables, this step is optional.
-Repeated random tests on the standard US and Euro transformers yield excellent calibration right out of the box.
+Repeated random tests on the standard US and
+Euro transformers yield excellent calibration right out of the box.

 You will need a halfway decent voltage reference for this step.
 If you don't have a decent true RMS voltmeter and can't borrow one, go out and get a Kill-a-Watt.
-They cost less than $20 (some libraries lend them out) and I've found their voltage readings are quite accurate.
+They cost less than $20 (some libraries lend them out) and I've found their voltage readings are usually accurate.

-click Calibrate
+click |calibrate|

 .. image:: pics/VTcalibrate.png
     :scale: 60 %